The National School Lunch Program (NSLP) is a federally-assisted meal program operating in

 MI Choice Waiver Program

 MI Choice is a home and community-based program.
-Eligible adults must meet financial require-
+Eligible adults must meet financial requirements & are

 The Senior Alliance--Area Agency on Aging 1-C